apache/incubator-brooklyn/docs/guide/yaml/test/index.md

 - `TestSensor` - perform assertion on a specified sensor.
 - `TestEffector` - invoke effector on specified target entity.
-- `TestHttpCall` - perform assertions on response to specified HTTP GET Request.
+- `TestHttpCall` - perform assertion on response to specified HTTP GET Request.

 The following sections provide details on each test entity along with examples of their use.